Would you like to be an engineer? No matter where you are ready to begin, we offer specialized programs to support you on your journey.

 If you have all of the prerequisites required by the College of Engineering and complete the ISAP-STEM Pathway to Engineering with a program average of at least 60%, you can transfer to the College of Engineering.
-Students who transfer to engineering from ISAP-STEM are required to attend the Summer Bridging Program.

 3. ISAP-STEM Accelerator Certificate

 If you don't have the required high school science classes to enter Engineering directly, you can start with the Accelerator Certificate before moving on to the ISAP-STEM Pathway to Engineering.